codeforkjeff/orgtree/README.md

 Background
 ----------

 A good discussion of closure tables can be found in Bill Karwin's book, [SQL Antipatterns](http://pragprog.com/book/bksqla/sql-antipatterns).
+An article by Vipin Raj on this design can also be found [here](http://http://technobytz.com/closure_table_store_hierarchical_data.html).

 In a nutshell, this design makes it particularly easy to fetch a subtree in a single query.
 In contrast, the more typical "naive" approach of storing a foreign key to the node's parent in each record requires recursion and a query per node traversal.
 Closure tables are much more performant for deep trees, the main drawback being the large table containing all ancestor-descendent relationships.

 The code in this repository is a simplified, more generic version of code I wrote for a work project.
 It doesn't contain any views or user interfaces, only a models.py file and tests.py to demonstrate usage.